angelloghernan/la-chancla-game/README.md

 A game made by Angello Hernandez, David Useche, and Alonzo Williams for CMU's SAMS program.

+Our protagonist, Jebediah, is sneaking out.
+He must avoid his aunties' thrown chanclas and collect his keys, flowers, and phone so that he can get to his girlfriend for the night.

 Made in Unity.

 Note: The initial commits and their non-descriptiveness have been preserved, so that due credit is given (note that Alonzo's contributions are all the art assets).